 Take a 1.5-hour train ride to Eindhoven, the tech center of the Netherlands.

-There, the Enversed VR Center claims to be Europe’s largest virtual reality center, offering a little bit of everything.More Info (click to expand)
+There, the Enversed VR Center claims to be Europe’s largest virtual reality center, offering a little bit of everything.More Info (click to show all)

 15. Swing off the edge of a building